ocaml/merlin/index.markdown

 ```

 After that, the Merlin mode should start automatically when a `.ml` or `.mli`
 file is opened.
-You're ready to go !

-### Project configuration
+### 3. Project configuration

 Merlin works best with [Dune](https://dune.build).
 Just run `dune
 build` once and Merlin will find its configuration automatically.
+ You're ready to go !

 # Up your wizard 🧙 skills